 See the Northern Lights

-While the best places to spot the Northern Lights (or Aurora) is where it is darkest, you can see the awesome natural beauty of the Northern lights in Reykjavík.
+While the best place to spot the Northern Lights (or Aurora) is where it is darkest, you can see the awesome natural beauty of the Northern Lights in Reykjavík.

 The best places to view the Northern Lights in Reykjavík are along the coast.

-While you can do a Northern Lights Tour, you really don’t need to spend the money to see what you can for free.
+While you can do a Northern Lights Tour, you don’t need to spend the money to see what you can do for free.

 What else you need to Know about Spending One Day in Reykjavik